ignite/cli/docs/docs/07-packages/misc/confile.md

 # Confile (confile)

-is helper to load and overwrite configuration files.
+The `confile` package is helper to load and overwrite configuration files.

 For full API details, see the
 [`confile` Go package documentation](https://pkg.go.dev/github.com/ignite/cli/v29/ignite/pkg/confile).